 \subsection{Computational Complexity and Model Size}

 We summarize the computational complexity and the number of parameters in the vanilla and low-rank FC, convolution layers in Table~\ref{tbl:complex_compare}.
-For model sizes of both FC layer, low-rank factorization reduces the model dimension from $(m, n)$ to $(m, r), (r, n)$.
-For computation complexity of FC layer, it is also esay to see that $xW$ requires $\mathcal{O}(mn)$ and $xUV^\top$ requires $\mathcal{O}(mr+rn)=\mathcal{O}r(m+n)$.
+For the model sizes of both types of FC layers, low-rank factorization reduces the model dimension from $(m, n)$ to $(m, r), (r, n)$.
+For the computational complexity of the FC layers, it is also easy to see that $xW$ requires $\mathcal{O}(mn)$ and $xUV^\top$ requires $\mathcal{O}(mr+rn)=\mathcal{O}(r(m+n))$.
 For a convolution layer, the un-factorized layer has dimension $(m, n, k, k)$ while the factorized low-rank layer has dimensions $(m, r, k, 1), (r, n, 1, k)$ as discussed before.
 Thus, the factorized convolution reduces the total number of parameters from $mnk^2$ to $rmk+rnk$.
-For computation complexity of convolution layers, a un-factorized convolution layer requires $\mathcal{O}(mnk^2HW)$ as there are $n$ filters with size $m\times k\times k$, and the filter has to convolve over $H\times W$ pixels (controlled by a stride size).
-Using the same analysis, one can easily get that the factorized low-rank convolution layer needs computation complexity of $\mathcal{O}(mrkHW+nrkHW)$ to convolve a input with $HW$ pixels and $m$ input channel.
+For the computational complexity of convolution layers, an un-factorized convolution layer requires $\mathcal{O}(mnk^2HW)$ as there are $n$ filters with size $m\times k\times k$, and the filter has to convolve over $H\times W$ pixels (controlled by a stride size).
+Using the same analysis, one can easily see that the factorized low-rank convolution layer needs $\mathcal{O}(mrkHW+nrkHW)$ operations to convolve a input with $HW$ pixels and $m$ input channel.
 We also compare our convolution layer factorization strategy against another popular factorization strategy used in Pufferfish~\cite{wang2021pufferfish} (shown in Table~\ref{tbl:complex_compare}).
-One can see that for both model size and computation complexity, our factorization strategy balances the $k$ term to both input dimension $m$ and output dimension $n$ while the strategy used by ~\cite{wang2021pufferfish} push all $k^2$ term to input dimension $m$.
-Thus, unless the input dimension is much smaller than output dimension, our strategy usually leads to smaller model size and lower computation complexity.
+One can see that for both model size and computational complexity, our factorization strategy balances the $k$ term between the input dimension $m$ and output dimension $n$ while the strategy used by ~\cite{wang2021pufferfish} places all $k^2$ terms in the input dimension $m$.
+Thus, unless the input dimension is much smaller than output dimension, our strategy usually leads to smaller model size and lower computational complexity.
 A low-rank factorized network enjoys a smaller network of parameters and lower computational complexity which is indicated in Table~\ref{tbl:complex_compare}.
-We notice that both the computation and communication efficiencies are improved, as the amount of communication is proportional to the number of parameters.
+We note that both the computation and communication efficiencies are improved, as the communication cost is proportional to the number of parameters.